splunk-soar-connectors/git/release_notes/unreleased.md

 **Unreleased**
-* Add 'on poll' action.
+* Added 'on poll' action.
-* Bugfix: use get function for accessing an optional parameter.
+* Bugfix: Made code change to access one optional parameter correctly.